-Because Meniere’s is considered so closely related to hydrops, the treatment method is the same.
-Hydration is important because medications provided dry a person out in an effort to reduce fluid pressure in the ears.
+Because Meniere’s is so closely related to hydrops, the treatment method is the same.
+Hydration is important because medications can dry a person out in an effort to reduce fluid pressure in the ears.
 Other medications cover symptoms such as nausea or dizziness.
 A low salt diet is implemented to reduce fluid retention in the ear.
 Also, vestibular rehabilitation may be used to help the body learn to cope with the changes in the balance system.

 Natural Relief from Meniere’s Disease

 In a case study involving 139 Meniere’s patients, 136 saw dramatic improvements in vertigo and other symptoms following upper cervical chiropractic care.
 Interestingly, the patients in this study all had evidence of undiagnosed whiplash injuries due to car accidents and other head or neck trauma.
 With vertigo severity measured on a scale of 0 to 10, patients saw a reduction of symptoms from an average of 8.5 to just 1.4 over the course of 2 years.
 The average was already less than 3.0 after 6 weeks of care, showing both immediate and long-term benefits.

 If you are experiencing vertigo, especially if you have ever endured head or neck trauma, find an upper cervical chiropractor near you for an evaluation.
 You may quickly find yourself on the road to experiencing natural relief from Meniere’s symptoms.

 - What Is Vertigo?
 Uncovering the Myths - September 15, 2019